-Hello and welcome to Month Three of The Nick James One-Year Success Blog.
-We hope you are having an excellent week!
+Hello and welcome to Month Three of The One-Year NJW Blog.
+I hope you are having an excellent week!

-What a great time to embrace change, opportunity and hopefulness.
-If you’re like us, your ambition to get caught up on the past, handle the present and launch into the future may be getting the best of you if—and we say if—you tend to be a little impatient.
+It’s a great time to embrace change, opportunity, and hopefulness.
+If you’re like me, your ambition to get caught up on the past, handle the present and launch into the future may be getting the best of you if—and I say if—you tend to be a little impatient.
 It’s hard to get it all done in a short period of time.
 Think of this process like we’re running a marathon and the ultimate goal here is overall success and improvement in the major areas of our lives.
 Just like compound interest, the slow but continual steps toward your predetermined goals will keep coming more clearly into focus each day.

 Cleaning up past messes, projects, etc., releases additional time and energy, and it’s amazing how quickly that time and energy can be redirected and invested into accomplishing more productive and rewarding pursuits and goals.